 Most thyroid cancers grow slowly and are curable.
 But sometimes these cancers can be difficult to treat or recur after initial treatment.

 The best defense patients have against thyroid cancer is a knowledgeable team of medical and surgical experts who collaborate and share their knowledge.
-At the University of Chicago Medicine, our endocrinologists, endocrine surgeons, medical oncologists and radiation oncologists meet regularly to discuss patient cases and determine the best treatments.
+At the University of Chicago Medicine, our endocrinologists, endocrine surgeons, head and neck surgeons, medical oncologists and radiation oncologists meet regularly to discuss patient cases and to determine the best treatment options.

 Because our physicians are also researchers, they are dedicated to testing promising treatments for our patients via clinical trials, including new targeted drug therapies and immunotherapy for aggressive thyroid cancers.